Mar-a-Lago: Trump ownership

-The new club hosted concerts by celebrities such as Céline Dion and Billy Joel, and had beauty pageant contestants as guests.
+The new club hosted concerts by celebrities such as Celine Dion and Billy Joel, and had beauty pageant contestants as guests.
 Mar-a-lago also had numerous celebrity guests; notably, Michael Jackson and Lisa Marie Presley had their honeymoon there in 1994, and according to his biography Michael Jackson: The Magic and the Madness Jackson and Presley kissed for the first time at Mar-a-Lago early in their relationship.
 It still frequently hosted the International Red Cross Ball, an annual "white tie, tails, and tiara" event founded by Post.

 In 2000, Virginia Giuffre was a spa attendant at Mar-a-Lago when she was first approached by Ghislaine Maxwell and introduced to Jeffrey Epstein.
 Giuffre would later go on to make accusations against Maxwell and Epstein for sex trafficking her to clients including Prince Andrew and Alan Dershowitz.

 In 2005, Trump married Melania Knauss at Mar-a-Lago.
 The ceremony was attended by Bill and Hillary Clinton, as well as many other celebrities and figures in media and broadcasting.

 According to financial disclosure forms filed by Trump, the Mar-a-Lago Club had $29.7 million in gross revenues in the period of June 2015 through May 2016.
 The club had revenues of $25.1 million for calendar year 2017, $22 million in 2018, and $21.4 million in 2019.

 In 2022, Forbes estimated the value of the estate at around $350 million.
 In 1995 Trump "gave up the right to use Mar-a-Lago for any purpose other than as a social club" by agreeing to a "Deed of Conservation and Preservation".
 In 2002, he agreed to a conservation easement preventing further development.
 According to Forbes, "Real estate experts outside of Palm Beach guessed that the place was worth more than $200 million.
 Brokers on the island thought it could be worth far more, with the most aggressive estimate coming in at $725 million.
 When Forbes last valued the property in March, we went with a conservative $350 million."
 A 2022 lawsuit filed by New York Attorney General Letitia James alleged that Trump inflated the value of Mar-a-Lago to $739 million, when the property should actually be valued at $75 million.

 First Trump presidency

 President Trump referred to Mar-a-Lago as his "Winter White House", and on occasion his "Southern White House".

-During Trump's presidency, a Sensitive Compartmented Information Facility (SCIF) was operational at Mar-a-Lago.
-It was removed after he left office.
+During Trump's first presidency, a Sensitive Compartmented Information Facility (SCIF) was operational at Mar-a-Lago, and reestablished for his second term.
 The SCIF was used for communications with the White House Situation Room and Pentagon.
 The Mar-a-Lago Crowd, an informal group organized by President Trump which oversaw many of the activities of the Department of Veterans Affairs during the Trump administration, frequently met at the club.